How do we keep our spirits up in a crisis?

 – What lessons can you learn from this crisis relapse?

-– What are the risks and the impact in case of losses of different key elements (capital, customers, suppliers, employees)?
+– What would be the risks and the impact of losses of various key elements (capital, customers, suppliers, employees)?

 – What are you looking forward to once this period of crisis is over?

-Let’s mobilize our energy, all our energies, each one at his own level, in these turbulent times, to overcome the coronavirus crisis that is hitting us.
-The Tradeo Team, in solidarity and grateful to the medical staffs who save lives every day.
+In these turbulent times let’s mobilize our energy and all our energies at all the different levels to overcome the coronavirus crisis that is hitting us.
+The Tradeo Team expresses its solidarity with and gratitude to the medical staff who are saving lives every day.